North American Rockwell OV-10 Bronco: Thailand

-The Royal Thai Air Force purchased 32 new OV-10C aircraft in the early 1970s for COIN usage.
-Reportedly, Broncos won most Thai bombing competitions until F-5Es became operational.
+The Royal Thai Air Force (RTAF) purchased 32 new OV-10C aircraft in the early 1970s for COIN usage.
+Reportedly, Broncos won the majority of Thai bombing competitions until the F-5E became operational.
 At one time, the RTAF flew OV-10s as air-defense aircraft.
 In 2004, RTAF donated most of the OV-10s to the Philippines.
-Three OV-10 survivors are displayed, one at the Tango Squadron Wing 41 Museum in Chiang Mai, the RTAF Museum in Bangkok, and a static display at the main gate of Wing 5 in Prachuap Khiri Khan.
+Three OV-10 survivors are displayed, one each at the Tango Squadron Wing 41 Museum in Chiang Mai, the RTAF Museum in Bangkok, and a static display at the main gate of Wing 5 in Prachuap Khiri Khan.
 The remaining OV-10s were to be donated to the PAF in 2011.

 Venezuela

 The Venezuelan Air Force has operated a number of new-build OV-10Es and ex-USAF OV-10As over the years.
 On 27 November 1992, the aircraft were widely used by mutinous officers who staged an attempted coup d'état against former President Carlos Andrés Pérez.
 The rebels dropped bombs and launched rockets against police and government buildings in Caracas.
 Four Broncos were lost during the uprising, including two shot down by a loyalist General Dynamics F-16 Fighting Falcon.

-Venezuela's OV-10s are to be retired in the coming years.
+Venezuela's OV-10s were to be retired in the coming years.
 Originally, Venezuela attempted to procure Embraer Super Tucano aircraft to replace the OV-10, but no deal was achieved, which President Chavez claimed was due to the result of pressure from the U.S. government.
-The Venezuelan government has decided not to replace them with new fixed wing aircraft.
-Rather, the Venezuelan Air Force is replacing them with the Russian made Mil Mi-28 attack helicopter.
+The Venezuelan government has decided not to replace them with new fixed-wing aircraft.
+Rather, the Venezuelan Air Force is replacing them with the Russian-made Mil Mi-28 attack helicopter.